-Patara beach is 20 km (12 miles) long, 50 meters/yards wide, and never crowded, because the small village inland from the beach has only a few hundred tourist beds.
-The ruins of ancient Patara are just inland from the beach, and no big hotels can be built in an archeological zone, so the beach should be protected from heavy development.
+Patara Beach is 20 km (12 miles) long, 50 meters (yards) wide, and never crowded because the small village inland from the beach has only a few hundred tourist beds.
+The ruins of ancient Patara are just inland from the beach, and no big hotels can be built in an archeological zone, so the beach is protected from heavy development.
 As a result, working on other projects is not so easy in Patara, preserving its timeless beauty.

-Car, or bus and taxi, are the ways to get to Patara.
-Any bus will drop you on the Fethiye-Kaşhighway at Ovaköy, whence it's a 3.5-km (2-mile) taxi ride (or hitch) to the village that's officially named Gelemiş (GEHL-eh-meesh), but which everyone calls Patara.
+Getting to Patara Beach is very simple.
+Any bus will drop you off on the Kaş highway at Ovaköy, whence it's a 3.5-km (2-mile) taxi ride (or hitch) to the village that's officially named Gelemiş, but which everyone calls Patara.
 After getting off the bus, using a car or a taxi is the best way to get to Patara Beach.

 If you want to access the ruins of the Patara, it is also very straightforward.
-The ruins of ancient Patara are a further 1.5 km (1 mile) south of the village, and the beach yet another kilometer (6/10 mile) through the ruins.
+The ruins of ancient Patara are a further 1.5 km (1 mile) south of the village, and the beach is yet another kilometer (about half a mile) through the ruins.
 So, after you get to Gelemiş village, you can reach the ruins first and the beach after, just by walking.

 Distances & Travel Times